asoiu-compiler-2019/laboratory-slobachev/README.md

 Short reminder about how to fill readme

-1. Epidemics research based on epidemic Ebola.
+1. Epidemic research based on the Ebola epidemic.
-2. Types: string, number; Functions: repeat, while, IO.
+2. Types: string, number; Functions: repeat, while, IO methods.
-3. A simple programming language written on C#, which is capable to accept user's input and display output also calculate simple math equations.
+3. A simple programming language written in C#, which is capable to accept user's input and display output also calculate simple math equations.

 Some examples are included in the examples folder. :zap: